High Strength Spray Adhesive for Metal Technical Selection Guide 2026

 Achieving a permanent bond exceeding 200 Newtons on non-porous metals requires an aggressive initial tack of 5 Newtons to prevent slippage during application.

-As adhesive specialists, we advocate for using a high strength spray adhesive for metal with a shear strength of 200 Newtons per 25mm.
+As adhesive specialists, we advocate for using a high-strength spray adhesive for metal with a shear strength of 200 Newtons per 25mm.

 Technical testing shows that metal’s smooth surface and fluctuating temperatures make it one of the most demanding substrates requiring 200 Newtons of force.